muratk5n/thirdwave/en/README.md

 ---

-News media likes stories like "Ukranian moms making molotof cocktails in the kitchen" but cant win modern wars through moms making molotof cocktails in the kitchen.
+News media likes stories like "Ukranian moms making molotof cocktails in their kitchen" but cant win modern wars through "moms making molotof cocktails in the kitchen".

 ---